 Newnham on Severn, Forest of Dean & Wye Valley Cottages

-All at ground level.
-Entrance from garden through French windows to large living area with terracotta tiled floor, woodburner and fitted kitchen area.
-Large bedroom with zip & link bed offering a choice of king size double or twin beds and en suite bathroom/wc with shower above bath.
+Bedroom One with zip and link bed offering a choice of king size double (5ft) or twin beds and Ensuite Bathroom/WC with shower above bath.

-Screened patio and small lawned garden to the front.
+Screened patio and small lawned garden to the front with garden furniture.

 Geo-thermal underfloor heating.
 Storage shed for bikes.
 Pets welcome.
 No smoking.